syntex82/Nodepress/README.md

 **Deploy WordPress Node CMS on Hostinger VPS with a custom domain and SSL!**

 </div>

+> 📖 **For a comprehensive guide with troubleshooting, security hardening, and performance optimization, see the [Production Deployment Guide](./docs/PRODUCTION-DEPLOYMENT.md).**

 This guide covers deploying to a Hostinger VPS with a custom domain (e.g., `wordpressnode.co.uk`).